NOC-MSM/CoNES/docs/building.rst

         input_files/arch_files /input_files/arch/nemo/arch-files

 The ``%files`` section lists the externals required to build the SIF.
-In this case contains executes within the container at build time after the base

-NEMO_in, a namelist for the NEMO build, conatins:
+The first of these is a simple *namelist* file ``NEMO_in``, which provides a handlful of variables customise the build:

 .. code-block:: sh

      MY_SRC=                        # If blank no need to do anything NEMO_VERSION=4.0.4             # Check that VERSION is 4.0.[2-6], 4.0_HEAD or trunk
-     XIOS_REVISION=                 # Use default value if empty NEMO_COMPONENTS='OCE'
+     XIOS_REVISION=                 # Use default value if empty NEMO_COMPONENTS='OCE'          # Which NEMO components to build OCE/ICE/TOP etc
-     CPP_KEYS=
+     CPP_KEYS=                      # Any additional compiler keys to include?
-     MPI=                           # Which MPI implementation to use
+     MPI=                           # Which MPI implementation to use MPICH | OMPI
+                                    # If empty and using GH actions, both will be built

-``MY_SRC.tar.gz`` contains an updated source files required to build NEMO.  ``setup_nemo`` is the NEMO/XIOS build script. ``arch_files`` contain compiler directives for building NEMO and XIOS within a Linux environment.
+In addtion ``MY_SRC.tar.gz`` contains any updated source files required to build NEMO.
+``setup_nemo`` is the NEMO/XIOS build script.
+Using the environment variables from ``NEMO_in``, the source code is cheeckout from the Paris Subversion repository and build within the container. ``arch_files`` contain compiler directives for building NEMO and XIOS within the chosen Linux environment.

 .. code-block:: singularity